HSC English Advanced Preparation Course - Module B: 'Henry IV Part 1'

 Materials

-You will be provided with a course booklet (electronic copy).
+A course booklet is provided electronically.
 Please bring along your own copy of the text.

 Bring your own device

-You are required to bring your own device (Windows or Mac) and a power cord.
-Please ensure your device is fully charged as access to power is limited.
+You are required to bring your own device (Windows or Mac) along with a power cord.
+Please ensure your device is fully charged, as access to power outlets is limited.

 Please note that University does not carry any responsibility for your lost, stolen, or damaged devices whilst on the University premises.